ML-D00M/navalny-NLP/README.md

 # navalny-NLP

-Our NLP analysis aimed to investigate the authorship of texts attributed to Alexey Navalny during his imprisonment.
-The additional aim was to compare the identified stylistic differences in Alexey's jailed/free texts with the differences between similar texts of his brother, Oleg Navalny, who was also a political prisoner.
+Our NLP analysis aimed to investigate the “Navalny doesn't write his public texts from jail himself” narrative.
+The additional aim was to compare the stylistic differences in Alexey's jailed/free texts with the differences between similar texts of his brother, Oleg Navalny, who was also a political prisoner.

 ## Project Overview
 In August 2023, an online discussion emerged regarding the authorship of texts published in the name of Russian political prisoner Alexey Navalny.
 This project aimed to conduct a stylometric analysis of Navalny's texts during his imprisonment, comparing them with his texts written when free and those authored by other members of his Anti-Corruption Foundation (ACF/FBK) team.
 Our work built upon an existing Navalny+FBK text archive (https://github.com/norpadon/navalny), with two significant additions: